Kiteretsu77/FAST_Anime_VSR/README.md

     Please strictly Follow https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html#installing-zip \
     After finishing these steps, you should be able to "import tensorrt" in python (starts a new window to run this)\
     Some reminder:\
-        &emsp;&emsp;Don't forget adding PATH to environmental varialbe based on their requirement.\
+        &emsp;&emsp; Don't forget to add PATH to environmental variables based on their requirement.\
-        &emsp;&emsp;Step6 in the document is not very needed.
+        &emsp;&emsp; Step 6 in the document is not very needed.

 4. install torch2trt (<span style="color:red">Don't directly use pip install torch2trt</span>)\
     &emsp;&emsp; Follow https://nvidia-ai-iot.github.io/torch2trt/v0.2.0/getting_started.html   (I install **Without** plugins)\